vpp-dev/vpp-release-notes/README.md

 @page release_notes_2110 Release notes for VPP 21.10

-More than 252 commits since the previous release, including 135 fixes.
+More than 253 commits since the previous release, including 135 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Sun Aug 15 02:02:27 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Tue Aug 17 02:02:43 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER